qodeinvestments/Swan-Documentation/Systems/Regime Analysis/Readme.md

 ## UNDERSTANDING REGIMES

-This exercise was carried out to understand the how different regimes affect the P/L of our trading systems as we have observed during live execution and in a backtest.
+This exercise was carried out to understand how the different regimes affect the P/L of our trading systems, as we have observed during live execution and in a backtest.

 ## PROCESS